Move United: History

-From its earliest beginnings to the present day, Adaptive Sports USA, has been directed and developed by wheelchair athletes and wheelchair sports enthusiasts themselves, individuals with a first-hand understanding to the values of participation.
-By and large, the needs of the athlete with a disability are not addressed by the vast network of athletic programs available to non-disabled persons through our educational system and community recreation agencies.
-Instead, the athlete with a disability has, with rare exceptions, developed his or her own resources and sports opportunities, from rules and governing structure (i.e., Adaptive Sports USA) to funding travel, equipment and other expenses of competition.
+From its earliest beginnings to the present day, Adaptive Sports USA has been directed and developed by wheelchair athletes and wheelchair sports enthusiasts themselves, individuals with a first-hand understanding of the values of participation.
+By and large, the needs of disabled athletes are unaddressed by the network of athletic programs available to non-disabled persons through educational systems and community recreation agencies.
+Instead, athletes with a disability have often developed their own resources and sports opportunities, from rules and governing structure (i.e., Adaptive Sports USA) to funding travel, equipment, and other expenses of competition.
 Adaptive sports enthusiasts are involved at all levels of decision-making in the Adaptive Sports USA, and its constituent associations.
-Adaptive Sports USA, has remained essentially an all-volunteer organization, drawing on the energy and commitment of the people who also benefit from its programs.
-Adaptive sports have also been described as the most authentic of sports enterprises because the athletes compete and develop their own opportunities for the intrinsic values of participation – and not for the promise of professional contracts or financial reward.
-The dreams of individual athletes have been made possible through the efforts and dedication of pioneers such as Dr. Guttman and Lipton, and the countless other organizers, volunteers, friends, and supporters of adaptive sports throughout the United States and the rest of the world.
-With the continuing increase in public awareness, the future of adaptive athletic competition is indeed bright.
+Adaptive Sports USA has remained essentially an all-volunteer organization sustained by the energy and commitment of its programs' beneficiaries.

 In 1994, the organizational name was changed to Wheelchair Sports, USA to more accurately reflect the organization's mission.
-As a result of several Disabled Sports Organizations (DSO's) dissolving that represented the sporting interests for a specific segment of the disabled population, including organizations representing athletes with Cerebral Palsy and "Les Autres" athletes, Wheelchair Sports, USA found its mission changing dramatically from providing sports opportunities to individuals using wheelchairs to serving as a comprehensive competitive sports organization for all individuals with a disability, both ambulatory and non-ambulatory.
-As a result, in 2010, the organizational name was changed to Wheelchair & Ambulatory Sports USA and in 2015 to Adaptive Sports USA in an effort to better describe the mission that evolved for the organization.
-It was also within this time frame that Adaptive Sports USA entered into a formal relationship with the International Wheelchair & Ambulatory Sports Federation (IWAS), an offshoot of the International Stoke Mandeville Wheelchair Sports Federation.
+As a result of several Disabled Sports Organizations (DSO's) dissolving that represented the sporting interests for a specific segment of the disabled population, including organizations representing athletes with cerebral palsy and "Les Autres" athletes, Wheelchair Sports, USA found its mission changing dramatically from providing sports opportunities to individuals using wheelchairs to serving as a comprehensive competitive sports organization for all individuals with a disability, both ambulatory and non-ambulatory.
+As a result, the organization's name was changed to Wheelchair & Ambulatory Sports USA in 2010, followed by another name change in 2015 to Adaptive Sports USA in an effort to better describe the organization's evolved mission.
+Within this time frame, Adaptive Sports USA also entered into a formal relationship with the International Wheelchair & Ambulatory Sports Federation (IWAS), an offshoot of the International Stoke Mandeville Wheelchair Sports Federation.
 By virtue of this relationship, Adaptive Sports USA found itself with a mechanism for providing quality competitive opportunities for athletes seeking to establish themselves on an international stage.
 This relationship continues to the present.